Twiddlle/acl-nest/readme.md

   }
 }
 ```
-In this case all combinations of specified params will be checked
+In this case all combinations of specified params will be checked.
+The reason why this functionality was created
+is to have option check all permissions without specifying unnecessary aliases for other model properties.